bagusandrian/reconciliation-service/README.md

             # Reconciliation-Service

 ## About Reconciliation-Service
-This service handling for reconciliation between system transactions internal and bank statements.
-This service helps identify errors, discrepancies, and missing transactions.
+This service simplifies the reconciliation process between your internal system transactions and bank statements.

+It helps you identify discrepancies, missing transactions, and errors, saving you time and ensuring financial accuracy.

 ## Processing flow